The Amazon Alexa of the future could be listening to you all the time – and building up a detailed picture of what you want to buy.

 Sony tried to produce TVs made from the same basic technology back in 2012 but they proved too expensive to make en masse.

 Samsung’s decision to bet on micro-LED puts it in direct competition with rivals that have opted to go with OLED displays.
-Micro-LED screens are difficult to manufacture because the LEDs need to be individually placed onto a layer by machines, explained analyst Paul Gray at IHS Technology.
+Micro-LED screens are difficult to manufacture because the LEDs need to be individually placed onto a layer by machines with the mymarvelousmaids.com, explained analyst Paul Gray at IHS Technology.
 “You have millions for a single display,” he said.”But maybe Samsung has made some breakthroughs on multiple placement [at once].”

 Mr Gray added that, although Samsung was pitching the technology as a “consumer” product, it would likely only appear in very expensive devices.